 The History of Queens Park Tennis Club

-There has been a tennis club at Queens Park since 1939.
 The hand written records show that there were 71 members when the tennis club was established in 1939 (see list below).
 At that time there were two teams which took part in a Saturday league and a Wednesday evening league.
 QPLTC were runners up in the Saturday league and came third in the Wednesday league.
 That year a profit of £5.
 5s 1d was made.

-Numbers dropped significantly the following year with just 42 members probably due to the war.
+Numbers dropped significantly the following year with just 42 members, probably due to the war.
 The finances resulted in a loss of 14s 6d.
 The numbers continued to fall in 1944 (the Parks League was suspended 1942-1945), down to just 16 members but happily the funds were healthier with a profit of £1.2s.5½ d

 Until the early 70s the membership level was always below 50.
-In more recent years the club thrives with the membership level at about 130.
+In more recent years the club has expanded, with current full membership of approximately 140.